Metanephrine, Normetanephrine Free Plasma Metanephrines

 But beside this a small portion of the Catecholamines is metabolized inside the cells to the corresponding catecholamines metabolites – namely Metanephrine (metabolite of Adrenaline), Normetanephrine (metabolite of Noradrenaline) and 3-Methoxytyramine (metabolite of Dopamine) – and then secreted at low levels continuously into the blood stream.

-Recent studies and publications have shown that the combined quantification of plasma free Metanephrine (fMN), plasma free Normetanephrine (fNMN) and plasma 3-MT are the most accurate biochemical markers for the clinical diagnosis of pheochromocytoma and paragangliomas (PPGL) and allow the follow-up of pheochromocytoma patients.
+Recent studies and publications have shown that the combined quantification of plasma free Metanephrine (fMN) and plasma free Normetanephrine (fNMN) are the most accurate biochemical markers for the clinical diagnosis of pheochromocytoma and paragangliomas (PPGL) and allow the follow-up of pheochromocytoma patients.

-LDN has developed enzyme immunoassays and isotopic assays for the quantitative determination of fMN, fNMN and 3-MT in human plasma.
+LDN has developed enzyme immunoassays and isotopic assays for the quantitative determination of fMN and fNMN in human plasma.

 The assays show the following common features: